longhorn/longhorn/enhancements/20220420-longhorn-snapshot-crd.md

 The experience details should be in the `User Experience In Detail` later.

 #### Story 1
 User wants to limit the snapshot count to save space.
 Snapshot RecurringJobs set to Retain X number of snapshots do not touch unrelated snapshots, so if one ever changes the name of the RecurringJob, the old snapshots will stick around forever.
 These then have to be manually deleted in the UI.
 There might be some kind of browser automation framework might also work for pruning large numbers of snapshots, but this feels janky.
-Having a CRD for snapshots would greatly simplify this, as one could prune snapshots using kubectl, much like how one can currently manage backups using kubectl due to the existance of the `backups.longhorn.io` CRD.
+Having a CRD for snapshots would greatly simplify this, as one could prune snapshots using kubectl, much like how one can currently manage backups using kubectl due to the existence of the `backups.longhorn.io` CRD.

 ### User Experience In Detail